Investigations of thyroid nodules

 What if I have any questions or concerns about my condition or treatment?

-If you have any questions or concerns about the tests discussed in this leaflet, please contact your consultant’s secretary who will be able to arrange for someone to discuss your concerns with you.
+If you have any questions or concerns about the tests discussed in this leaflet, please contact your consultant’s secretary.
+The secretary will be able to arrange for someone to discuss your concerns with you.